ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 3. The endpoints for creating/reading/editing owners and creating/reading pets encountered an increased load ranging from 1 to 12 reqs/sec over 780 seconds.
 4. The endpoints for creating/reading pet visits experienced an increased load ranging from 1 to 10 reqs/sec over 780 seconds.

+The total number of requests to the application, spread across all endpoints, is around 110,000.
+This information can be checked in the [Hyperfoil report](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/hreports/openjdk-hotspot-vm-run-1.html)'s Summary tab.
+This configuration was calibrated to my hardware machine to effectively utilize the CPU's resources.

 [![SpringPetClinic.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/run-energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/plot/run-energy.svg?raw=true)

 Additional resources: